CiscoDevNet/pathman-sr/dCloud/README.md

 # What if I don't have Cisco Anyconnect installed?

-There are two options; either you use an alternate client, or you use dlcouds public ip solution.
+There are two options; either you use an alternate client, or you use dCloud's public ip solution.

 ## Alternate Anyconnect client
 -If your client can't run Cisco Anyconnect, you want to try another client like OpenConnect.

 ## dCloud Topology Public IP Access
 For some of our demos, we have enabled public IP access.
-In the picure below, you see how to find your public_ip address, and your anyconnect credentials.
+In the picture below, you see how to find your public_ip address, and your anyconnect credentials.

-You can use them directly from your Pathman_SR app, byt changing the pathman\_ini.py file as decsribed below.
+You can use them directly from your Pathman_SR app, by changing the pathman\_ini.py file as described below.

 ```
 odl_ip = '64.100.10.119'   # from Public Address